mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

 IOW: vowpal_wabbit perfectly figured out our formula, without knowing it in advance, by looking at the training data alone.
 QED.

+## Exercise:

+* modify the _generate-trainset.pl_ so that y is always larger or smaller by some constant value.
+* how do you expect the result to be affected?
+* run your modified script, run vw-varinfo on the newly generated train-set and verify your hypothesis.